drl-dql/DQN-Flappy-Bird/README.md

 ## Environment configuration

-For our project, we are planning to implement the proposed algorithm on ATARI 2600 games which is available at [OpenAI Gym](https://gym.openai.com/) and at [PyGame Learning Environment](https://pygame-learning-environment.readthedocs.io/en/latest/).
+For our project, we are planning to implement the proposed algorithm on ATARI 2600 games which is available at [PyGame Learning Environment](https://pygame-learning-environment.readthedocs.io/en/latest/).
 Additional resources are also available at Pygame and PyPi community.
 A particular simulator environment, that our team is interested in - **"Flappy Bird"**, is available [here](https://github.com/ntasfi/PyGame-Learning-Environment).

 ## Experiment results

-### Agent
+### Agent preview

 <p align="center">
   <img src="./gifs/env_78000.gif" />
 </p>

 ### Loss and Average Reward